Secure domination number of $k$-subdivision of graphs: Main Results

 \begin{theorem} Let $G$ be a graph and $n=7k+r$, where $k$ is a positive number and $r \in\{0,2,4\}$.
 Then,

 \end{theorem}

-\begin{proof} First consider to every superedge $P^{\{u,v\}}$ and choose a secure dominating set for that, and then put all these vertices in a set.
+\begin{proof} First {{consider}} every superedge $P^{\{u,v\}}$ and choose a secure dominating set for {{it}}, and then put all these vertices in a set.
 Therefore we have a secure dominating set for $G$ with size at most $\gamma_s(P_{n+1})|E(G)| $.
-Now for finding a lower bound, first we put every vertex of $G$ in our set $D$ but we do not consider their neighbours.
+Now, for finding a lower bound, first we put every vertex of $G$ in our set $D$ but we do not consider their neighbours.
 Then we have a path $P_{n-3}$ for every superedge and we should choose between these vertices.
-Obviously we can choose $\gamma_s(P_{n-3})$ of these vertices and add to $D$.
-Clearly, $D$ is a dominating set which is not a secure dominating set in some cases.
-Now by Proposition \ref{COC-pro}, we conclude that $\gamma_s(G^{\frac{1}{n}})\geq |V(G)|+ \gamma_s(P_{n-3})|E(G)|$, and therefore we have the result.
+Obviously we can choose $\gamma_s(P_{n-3})$ of these vertices and add to $D$. {{Clearly, $D$ is a dominating set which is not necessarily secure in some cases}}.
+Now, by Proposition \ref{COC-pro}, we conclude that $\gamma_s(G^{\frac{1}{n}})\geq |V(G)|+ \gamma_s(P_{n-3})|E(G)|$, and therefore we have the result.

 \end{proof}

 At the beginning of this section, we presented a sharp upper bound for secure domination number of $G^{\frac{1}{2}}$ in Theorem \ref{G12}.
 There are some graphs $G$, which show that $\gamma_s(G^{\frac{1}{2}})< min \{ |E(G)|, |V(G)|\}$.
 For example, consider path graph $P_{11}$.
 Then $P_{11}^{\frac{1}{2}}=P_{21}$, and by Theorem \ref{COC}, $\gamma_s(P_{11}^{\frac{1}{2}})=9$.
 So, this inspires us to find a lower bound for $\gamma_s(G^{\frac{1}{2}})$.
 We end this section with the following conjecture: